 Last year, I first ideated media literacy in India as a solution to a wide range of issues in democracy.
 In this article, I pitched it as a potential component of school curricula.
 Today, I am launching a volunteer-based movement.
 Please pitch in if this interests you.Children are often taught to respect information – both the written as well as the spoken word.
 To scribble on books is taboo, and to read newspapers and watch news channels is the most impressive habit you can develop.
 It’s not too surprising then, that we grow up to have a strange reverence towards the media.
 We start depending on the media we consume, and treating it as unquestionable.
-[For example, how often have you heard this sentence said with deep faith: “They showed it on the news.”
-We love sharing information with others, and attribute it to “the news”.]

 It gets worse when the reverence grows into fantasy.
 Flashy news anchors and highly-connected journalists recording themselves with their feet deep in flood water seem like a world to be admired with wonder, not questioned with doubt.
 The news, in effect, becomes as glamorous as the cinema world for a significant part of the society.

 What happens when the media begins to falter?
 The democracy cracks.

 Democracy depends on its institutions.
 The top three institutions – our government, our lawmakers and our judges – hold each other to account, so that none of them ever becomes so powerful or incompetent that the essence of democracy crumbles.
 They are rightly called “checks and balances”.